jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-03-solution-design.md

 4. Interact with the **customer** regularly, collect feedback and improve the solution accordingly
 5. Use a **Kanban board** to manage and visualize tasks and their progress
 6. Strive for **simplicity** and technical excellence as the core instruments to achieve operational robustness of the solution going forward
-7. Embrace **uncertainty and change** as an essential part of the overall journey
+7. Embrace **uncertainty and change** as an essential part of the overall journey.
+Developing a BI solution is not a linear process
 8. Do not get lost in agile project methodology (and bureaucracy): Use what is useful for your team and keep it simple and lean

 ## 2.3.3 | Data sources